junxit/us-congress-bills-112/metadata.md

 - 2012-06-27 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 112-179.
 - 2012-06-27 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 112-179.
 - 2012-06-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 437.
+- 2012-06-29 — Message on Senate action sent to the House.
+- 2012-06-29 — Passed Senate with an amendment by Voice Vote. (consideration: CR S4779-4780; text as passed in Senate: CR S4779-4780)
+- 2012-06-29 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S4779-4780; text as passed in Senate: CR S4779-4780)